VOLUNTEER NEEDED AS BRANCH COMMITTEE SECRETARY

 Having secured the kittens immediate future, Gill dashed out to the owner’s house, not knowing what she would find because we had only had contact with a support worker, who had given us the address.
 Would some, or all, of the kittens have died?
 Would she be ringing the hand-rearer, thanking her for her offer of help, but saying it was no longer required?
 To her great relief, the kittens were all still alive and, wrapped in an old T-shirt, were cradled in the arms of the man of the house.
 This was a good precaution to take because kittens of that age need warmth almost as much as food - when they are cold, they cannot be fed.

 Leaving the kittens at the vets, she still had more to do because the hand-rearer would not return to Derby until late evening and the vet she had taken the kittens to closed at 7 pm.
 Another vet practice in the hand-rearer's area was open till 10 pm and said they could give the kittens two feeds until they were picked up by the hand-rearer.

-All the kittens are now doing very well and should be ready for homing by the middle of August.
+- All the kittens are now doing very well and are ready for homing.
 Anyone interested should contact email@example.com